caseyanderson/slices_wkshp/day_1.md

 ![](imgs/working_loop_onescd.png)

+### SuperCollider: a brief introduction

+Supercollider is made up of two applications: a language interpreter and one or more synthesis servers.
+All communication between the `lang` (short for language) and the `server` is done via [OpenSoundControl](http://opensoundcontrol.org/).

+In order to make sound the server must be running.

 ### loop_one.scd: a brief explanation

 The long-term goal is to have the **RPi** automatically launch this **SC** file on boot, which requires some special steps in our code: